gsidsid/ai-express/README.md

 ---

-A fast, lightweight way to turn AI prompts into API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.
+A fast, lightweight way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.

 ![Dashboard](src/assets/readme-dashboard.png)